 With these high-level URS being approved, so should a high-level Validation Plan get written and approved with a higher GAMP classification, via configurable solutions, all the way up to a non-configurable Software solution.
 The reasoning for attempting in using the non-configurable SW solution as the target, is that the customer is using a pre-configured solution within the service providers catalogue of services.

 Are you soon to replace any larger applications in GxP relevant business processes?
-If you would like to know more about moving your processes towards Best Practice Solution Suites, KVALITO has supported pharmaceutical companies in moving their systems towards the newer infrastructure, platforms, and services available.
+If you would like to know more about moving your processes towards Best Practice Solution Suites, KVALITO has supported pharmaceutical companies in moving their systems towards the newer infrastructure, platforms.
 We would be happy to show you the SMART Validation Plans and Strategies used for these endeavours.